Mac OS X 10.0

-Mac OS X 10.0 (code named Cheetah) is the first major release of Mac OS X, Apple's desktop and server operating system.
+Mac OS X 10.0 (code named Cheetah) is the first major release of macOS, Apple's desktop and server operating system.
 It was released on March 24, 2001, for a price of $129 after a public beta.

-Mac OS X was Apple's long-awaited successor to the classic Mac OS.
+Mac OS X was Apple's successor to the classic Mac OS.
 It was derived from NeXTSTEP and FreeBSD, and featured a new user interface called Aqua, as well as improved stability and security due to its new Unix foundations.
 It introduced the Quartz graphics rendering engine for hardware-accelerated animations.
 Many technologies were ported from the classic Mac OS, including Sherlock and the QuickTime framework.
 The core components of Mac OS X were open sourced as Darwin.

-Boxed releases of Mac OS X 10.0 also included a copy of Mac OS 9.1, which can be installed alongside with Mac OS X 10.0, through the means of dual booting (which meant that reboots are required for switching between the two OSes).
-This was important for compatibility reasons; while many Mac OS 9 applications could be run under Mac OS X in the Classic environment, some, such as applications that directly accessed hardware, could only run under Mac OS 9.
+Boxed releases of Mac OS X 10.0 also included a copy of Mac OS 9.1, which can be installed alongside Mac OS X 10.0, through the means of dual booting (which meant that reboots are required for switching between the two OSes).
+This was important for compatibility reasons: while many Mac OS 9 applications could be run under Mac OS X in the Classic environment, some, such as applications that directly accessed hardware, could only run under Mac OS 9.

 Six months after its release, Mac OS X 10.0 was succeeded by Mac OS X 10.1, code named Puma.

 Development

+Two decades after its release, Bertrand Serlet, manager of OS X Platform Technology at Apple when the early releases of Mac OS X were being developed, admitted that this version of Mac OS X had a lot of performance issues, as the OS was very slow, and expensive, so that many customers would not buy it, and be disappointed.
+There was six months without any new features, which was spent on performance increases, culminating in 10.1.